 Quantitative data was analyzed to provide descriptive statistics and Pearson Product-Moment Correlation Coefficient (Pearson r) was used for examining the association between child labour, in relation to girls' primary education completion rates.
 These qualitative responses were analyzed thematically to identify patterns, explanations, and meanings that may not have emerged from quantitative data alone.

-.

 RESEARCH FINDINGS